stanwood/handbook/README.md

 #### 3. Squad related
 Squad related tasks are the following:

- - `Admin` is for general administrative tasks related to the squad, mainly used by the squad lead.
+ - `Admin` is for general administrative tasks related to the squad, mainly used by the squad lead and by Wookies (new employees/freelancers) during their first weeks for all the things they can't categorize: setting up accounts, ....
  - `People Operations` is for tasks like recruiting or other HR related work.
 It's also mainly used by the squad lead
  - `Squad Meetings & Workshops` is for all the meetings, calls & workshops that are Squad related.
 The weekly planning call for example.
  - `Out of work / Nothing to do` has been introduced recently and is to be used by people who have minimum monthly hours but no work to do - it does not apply to most employees.